 Isolation is for those who have a confirmed COVID-19 infection but do not need a hospital stay.
-In such case you will need to follow Instructions for persons under home-based isolation and remain at home or in a place designated by the National Civil Protection Authorities and the health centre at each location.
+In such case you will need to follow isolation rules at home and remain at home or in a place designated by the National Civil Protection Authorities and the health centre at each location.
 Healthcare professionals will be in regular contact with you while you are in isolation.
 More than one who have been diagnosed as infected may reside together in isolation.

 Isolation is a stricter measure than quarantine and places, therefore, increased requirements on the person in isolation, in excess of on the person in quarantine.

 Other members of the household may be in quarantine in the same location if they prefer not to leave the home.
 In such case they must limit contact with the person who is in isolation as much as possible, preferably staying at least two metres from the infected person.
 If several people within the household fall ill, the period of time for which other members of the household need to be in quarantine shall be extended.

 Easily readable information on the coronavirus can be found here.
 The information was prepared by the National Association of Persons with Intellectual Disabilities.